Do you know the type of recipes that make you feel like you’re back home as a little kid, cuddled up on the couch with a warm, fleece blanket?

 - Next, add the sofrito, tomato sauce, and sazon.
 Stir and cook for 1 minute.

 - Cover pot and lower heat to low and allow the stew to simmer.
-Simmer until the potatoes are fork tender and cooked through.
+Simmer until the potatoes are fork-tender and cooked through.

 - Serve with a side of your choice of rice.

-Did you try out this recipe?
+Did you try out this Puerto Rican Style Chickpea Soup?